-Also, being consistently thirsty in the night may be your body telling you that you’re not drinking enough water during the day.
+Also, being consistently thirsty at night may be your body telling you that you’re not drinking enough water during the day.
 Being pregnant or diabetic can also make you thirsty, especially before bedtime.
-Keep reading to determine why you’re always thirsty during sleep hours, along with some tips to help you quench your thirst and sleep better in the night.
+Keep reading to determine why you’re always thirsty during sleep hours, along with some tips to help you quench your thirst and sleep better at night.

 Why Am I Thirsty Before Bedtime?

 - 1 Why Am I Thirsty Before Bedtime?

 - 2 What Else Causes Excessive Thirst at Night?

 - 3 How Much Water Should You Drink?

 McGill University researchers have found that your circadian rhythm, or your body’s biological clock, may be the reason for your bedtime thirst.
 This may be because your biological clock stimulates your thirst neurons and preventatively ensures that you’re hydrated throughout your entire sleep.

 Your thirst neurons are typically activated when you’re at risk of getting dehydrated.
 This occurs when your body temperature rises, or your blood plasma volume drops.
 Generally, you experience thirst when the fluid ratio in your body is less than normal.

 However, nighttime thirst is different and can take place even when the above symptoms are nonexistent.
 Through this study conducted with rats, researchers found that the rats would only look for water when their bodies need it.
 However, these same rats showed increased thirst before they slept – despite not showing any reasons for being thirsty.